-At the moment other networks for prosecutors dealing with consumer protection and associations of prosecutors are under development and two additional networks are under consideration: a forum for prosecutors dealing with wildlife crime and prosecutors dealing with environmental crime.
+At the moment other networks two additional networks are under consideration: a forum for prosecutors dealing with wildlife crime and prosecutors dealing with environmental crime.

-For more information about the specialist networks of the Association, please contact the Projects and Community Manager, pcm@iap-association.org.
+For more information about the specialist networks of the Association, please contact the Executive Administration Manager, pcm@iap-association.org.